newsrevenuehub/rev-engine/README.md

 #### Node dependencies

-`nvm` is preferred for managing Node versions and `.nvmrc` contains the specific Node version for this project.
+`nvm` is preferred for managing Node versions, and `.nvmrc` contains the specific Node version for this project.
 To install the correct (and latest) Node version run: